 People need to eat a minimum of 25 grams of fiber per day.
 Women need to eat around 35 grams per day for optimum performance.
-Also, men need to eat about 48 grams a day for optimum results.
-The maximum amount of fiber a person should eat in a day is around 70 grams.
+Also, men need to eat about 48 grams daily for optimum results.
+A person’s maximum amount of fiber in a day is around 70 grams.
 Once you exceed this amount, you will experience adverse effects.
-The average American eats 10 to 15 grams of total fiber per day, far below what the USDA recommends.
+The average American eats 10 to 15 grams of fiber daily, far below what the USDA recommends.

 While genetics play a role in how your body responds to food, using your baselines from the past can help you determine how well you are doing.
 Thus, if your restroom trips increase or decrease your past results, use that to benchmark how well you are doing.
 Do not compare your outcomes to averages or others to get an accurate reading of where you are.
 Finally, the goal is to get better, not chase a plan that might not be reasonable for you.

 What are the benefits of eating the optimum amount of fiber each day?

 The nutrient provides many advantages.
 That we call it nature’s broom should be enough to include it in your diet.
 But if it is not, we have a list of benefits you can expect to experience once you include the optimum amount of fiber in your diet.

 - help to feel full longer

 - lower risk of brain diseases

 - increase metabolism